Apple announces new iPad Pro, iMac Pro, MacBook updates and iOS 11 at WWDC17

 On the Mail front, full screen split view will be added, as well as Spotlight integration for faster mail searches.
 Apple will also update its Photos app with a persistent sidebar, new filtering options, and image synchronisation across multiple devices.
-New editing tools in Photos will include curves and selective colouring, as well as syncronisation between popular photo editing tools such as Photoshop.
+New editing tools in Photos will include curves and selective colouring, as well as synchronisation between popular photo editing tools such as Photoshop.

 It was widely predicted that Apple would use its WWDC17 keynote to announce the integration of a new filesystem for Macs, and High Sierra will indeed use Apple's own Apple File System (APFS).
 APFS is a 64-bit file system with inbuilt integration and (according to Apple) considerably faster performance.
 High Sierra will support .H265 for 4K HDR video encoding, including hardware acceleration for newer Macs.
 The new Metal 2 GPU library will (again, according to Apple), accelerate GPU performance across a wide variety of apps.

 Metal 2 will also enable external GPU usage via Thunderbolt/USB C for those developers who wish to enable it, and Apple will offer an external enclosures for new GPUs.
 Apple will also support VR development via Metal, although there's no sign of an Apple-developed VR headset as yet.
 A developer beta was immediately made available, with a public beta available from late June, and general availability in the Autumn timeframe in the northern hemisphere.